aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 ### Face-to-Face

-I am available meet "face-to-face" online via Zoom meetings.
+I am available to meet "face-to-face" online via Zoom meetings.
 We will have face-to-face classes every other week and individual (one-on-one) conferences twice during the term, once early on and once towards the end.
 These meetings will be conducted via Zoom.

 ### Email